tstockwell/TermSatNet/doc/formulas.md

 # Formulas

-All about formulas in RuleSAT.
+All about formulas in NandSAT.
-The most important part of this document is the section on

 ## Syntax